 And the crazy effect they have on the men.

 The final third of this chapter in Isaiah puts a heavy condemnation on the women who flaunt their beauty with their eyes.
-They use a sexy walk, glamorous clothing and enticing sensuality.
+They use a sexy walk, glamorous clothing, and enticing sensuality.
 “Dressed to Kill,” as it’s said.
-Within the context the prophet is making a general statement about the actions of the women.
+Within the context, the prophet is making a general statement about the actions of the women.
 It’s not intended to condemn the women only.
-The men, were the warriors, judges, leaders, and wise men who watched the beautiful women and let the country fall apart.
+The men were the warriors, judges, leaders, and wise men who watched the beautiful women and let the country fall apart.
 The women strutted their wares, the men went crazy for them, and the country fell into ruin.
 It was the fault of all the people of the nation that they fell away from God.
 The prophet, sent from the Lord, gave the warning.
 The people didn’t listen.
 They drove hard off the cliff and many died.

-The Lord sees what happens to a nation and gives warning but he will not hold judgment back forever.
+The Lord sees what happens to a nation and gives a warning but he will not hold judgment back forever.
 He sees what is happening today.
 He will not hold back forever.

 Isaiah 3:18 On that day of judgment the Lord will strip away everything that makes her beautiful: ornaments, headbands, crescent necklaces,

 God made women beautiful and men are easily distracted by them.
 The glamorous gets the guys amorous all the time.
-But guys, lets keep our eyes on the road and keep our country out of the ditch.
-Unless of course you want to go with plan ‘B’.
+But guys lets keep our eyes on the road and keep our country out of the ditch.
+Unless of course, you want to go with plan ‘B’.
 That’s probably what the Lord has planned anyway.